New employees and notable changes - June 16, 2014

 David Souligne is a new technical support specialist I in the Office of Information Technology.

-Aaron Walburg is the new web content specialist in the Office of Communications.
+Aaron Walburg is the new web content specialist in the Office of Marketing and Communications.

 Breanne Beseda was promoted to marketing and communications manager in the Eberhardt School of Business.